 a.
-In Subdistrict A, each unit shall be tested for Radon prior to the issuance of CO; if radon is detected at or above 4.0 pCi/L, a radon mitigation system shall be installed prior to this issuance of the CO.
+In Subdistrict A, each unit shall be tested for Radon prior to the issuance of a Certificate of Occupancy ("CO"); if radon is detected at or above 4.0 pCi/L, a radon mitigation system shall be installed prior to this issuance of the CO.